Safeguarding and Health Information

 The most up to date information about safeguarding and childcare protection, including Suffolk’s local arrangements can be found on this website: Home » Suffolk Safeguarding Partnership (suffolksp.org.uk)

-If you are concerned about a child you must follow the process set out by the SSP Concerned? » Suffolk Safeguarding Partnership (suffolksp.org.uk)
+If you are concerned about a child follow the guidance in the Safeguarding Referral Flowchart.

 Safer Recruitment